 BC-US--Ohio State-Team Doctor,3rd Ld-Writethru, US

-Garrett thinks the abuse carried out by Strauss across more than a dozen sports and at numerous locations even surpasses that of Larry Nassar, of Michigan State University, who was accused of molesting at least 250 women and girls and is serving what amounts to a life sentence.
+It also puts Strauss in a league with gymnastics doctor Larry Nassar of Michigan State University, who was accused of molesting at least 250 women and girls and is serving what amounts to a life sentence.
+Michigan State ultimately agreed to a $500 million settlement with his victims.

-No one has publicly defended Strauss, though family members have said they were shocked by the allegations.
+No one has publicly defended him, though family members have said they were shocked by the allegations.

-Separately, the U.S. Education Department’s Office for Civil Rights is examining whether Ohio State responded promptly and fairly to students’ complaints.
-The department could cut the university’s federal funding if it is found to have violated civil rights protections.
+The U.S. Department of Education Office for Civil Rights also is examining whether Ohio State responded “promptly and equitably” to students’ complaints.